ciresdem/cudem/docs/uncertainty.md

 ### Gridding Uncertainty
 #### Sub-pixel variance

-The Sub-pixel uncertainty, or sub-pixel variance, is calculated by default when combing the various datasets together into a DEM.
-Whenever there is more that one data value contributing a resulting DEM data cell, the (optionally weighted) variance of the input data is calculated.
+The Sub-pixel uncertainty is calculated by default when combining the various datasets together into a DEM.
+Whenever there is more that one data value contributing to a resulting DEM data cell, the (optionally weighted) variance of the input data is calculated.

+Uncertainty is measured with a variance or its square root, which is a standard deviation.
+The standard deviation of a statistic is also (and more commonly) called a standard error.

 #### Interpolation Uncertainty